leftfield-geospatial/homonim/README.rst

 Example
 -------

 Mosaics of 0.5 m resolution aerial imagery before and after correction.
-A Landsat-7 surface reflectance image was used as reference, and is shown in the background.
-Correction was performed using the ``gain-blk-offset`` model and a 5 x 5 pixel kernel.
+Correction was performed using the ``gain-blk-offset`` model and a 5 x 5 pixel kernel, with a Landsat-7 reference image.

 .. image:: https://raw.githubusercontent.com/dugalh/homonim/main/data/readme_eg.jpg
    :alt: example